ouijan/resource-ql/examples/custom-firestore/example.md

 We have seen how to resolve queries starting from a Workspace, in these examples we show more ways to build queries starting from a User.

-We will start by defining a `Usee` class to encapsulate our queries, and adding a `posts` collection.
+We will start by defining a `User` class to encapsulate our queries, and then adding a `posts` collection.

 ```typescript
 export class User {